 Nearby points of interest: Miami and Miami Beach, South Beach Art Deco district, Lincoln Road pedestrian mall, Holocaust Museum, Botanical Gardens

-From 29th-46th Sts. a few sections are paved (29th-30th Sts., 32nd to 36th, and at Indian Beach Park), but the remainder of the Boardwalk is closed to biking pending future construction.
+A few sections are paved (29th-30th Sts., 32nd to 36th, and at Indian Beach Park), but the remainder of the Boardwalk is closed to biking pending future construction.
 Past 46th St. the path will continue to 96th St. (Bal Harbour), with some sections now completed.
-The extended path has been dubbed the Miami Beach Walk as it will no longer consist of "boardwalks."
-We'll keep track for future updates.
+The extended path has been dubbed the Miami Beachwalk as it will no longer consist of "boardwalks."

 Trivia footnote.: The sidewalk design is inspired by Brazilian landscape architect Roberto Burle Marx's oceanfront walk along Copacabana Beach near Rio de Janeiro.